devgeeks/tinyvents/README.md

-tinyvents.js
+tinyvents
 ============

 A very small and simple lib to attach events to plain JavaScript objects.

-Based on https://github.com/jeromeetienne/microevent.js
+Inspired by / based on https://github.com/jeromeetienne/microevent.js

 ## LICENSE